-\Santee Cooper Lake Marion system monitored the source water for Cryptosporidium in 2023.
+Santee Cooper Lake Marion system monitored the source water for Cryptosporidium from January through March 2024.
 Samples were collected twice per month for a total of 24 samples.
-Two (2) of the twenty-four (24) samples were found to contain a single (1) Cryptosporidium Oocyst each for an average of 0.1909/liter of source water.\
+Two (2) of the six (6) samples were found to contain a single (1) Cryptosporidium Oocyst, 0.100 cysts/liter and 0.0909 cysts/liter respectively.